ZeusWPI/Haldis/README.md

 ### Changing the database

 1. Update models located in 'app/models.py'
-2. Run `python app/app.py db migrate` to create a new migration.
+2. Run `flask db migrate` to create a new migration.
-3. Apply the changes to the database using `python app/app.py db upgrade`
+3. Apply the changes to the database using `flask db upgrade`

 ### Adding dependencies/libraries